brentonh789/spc_tracking_of_covid_19_alameda_county_cases/README.md

 By leveraging control charts, I analyzed the data to determined the common cause variation in the daily # of COVID-19 cases in Alameda County and what daily spikes are special cause variation.
 As a result, I am able to determine if each new daily data point of # of COVID-19 cases are signaling any potential issues or if Alameda County can expect a change in common cause variation of # of COVID-19 cases.
 Specifically, Alameda County can currently expect their to be between 3 and 82 COVID-19 cases each day with an average of 43 cases.
 Any day with the # of cases spiking above 82 signals a special cause and should be analyzed further to see if this was a one time event or if the common cause variation could be changing due to a process change.
 An example of a process change could be a change in response from Alameda County, such as moving from Phase I to Phase II of shelter in place.
 This process change would then require for the Control Chart to be recalculated to get an updated view of the expected # of daily COVID-19 cases.
 On the other spectrum, a downtick below 3 cases in a day signals a special cause variation, which can also be due to a process change or one time event.

 Based on the controls chart, I recommend viewers to not be alarm or panic at any spikes that are below 82 cases.
 Instead, these spikes are expected common cause variation and the impact of COVID-19 is probably not getting worst.
 However, if a spike above 82 case is detected than that should be a signal for the viewer to check for any COVID-19 related news to see their is a reason for this spike.
+However, their may be trends in the data that are not being detected in the data.
+For example, multiple days below the average could indicate a special cause.
+Future steps of the control chart may include detecting abnormal trends, not just spikes.

 ## Appendix
 ## Future Steps